photo courtesy of Flickr.com/simonehudson

 2. Build a routine

-Frequently, hyperactivity is actually a result of insecurity on the dog’s part.
+Hyperactivity is often a result of insecurity on the dog’s part.
 This is especially true of adopted dogs who may have moved around a lot in their past and have had little if any structure in their lives.
 Dogs thrive on routine.
 Developing a daily routine gives your dog an idea of what to expect life to be like and can calm his nerves.
 A routine might go something like this:

 Early morning: walk, breakfast, a game of fetch, then inside for a few hours while everyone is at work or school.